takeyamayuki/RESTuino/README.md

 http://restuino.local/gpio(pin_number)

 (pin_number) is the pin number of the GPIO.
 For example, `http://restuino.local/gpio15` is the GPIO15 of ESP32.
+It is recommended to use `http://restuino.local` instead of accessing the IP address, because of the heavy use of `ESP.restart()` in the RESTuino process.

 Specify the target GPIO pin by URL.